 - For additional library-licensed resources, use a computer at one of these library locations.

 - PubMed Central is a free full text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health's National Library of Medicine (NIH/NLM).

 - Pay-per-view article services are available from many of the major publishers.

 - Check with your professional associations about resources for members.

-- DynaMed Plus: Emory's license provides access for your iPhone/iTouch/iPad, Android or Blackberry device.
+- DynaMed: Emory's license provides access for your Apple or Android device.
 Click here for installation information.

 - Lexicomp (Licensed by Emory Healthcare): Access is available onsite at EHC facilities.
 At the Lexicomp online introductory page, there will be a button located at the upper right side of the page called "Mobile App Access."
 This is where users can link to the mobile app installation instructions.

 - uCentral: Visit Emory's Unbound Medicine and click on the Mobile link just below the uCentral banner and register for an account.
-Once you have registered, go to either App Store, Google Play (Android) or Blackberry World and download uCentral.
+Once you have registered, go to either App Store or Google Play to download uCentral.
 When the uCentral app has been installed, you will be prompted to login with the account you created on Unbound Medicine and the Emory subscription-based app will be installed on your device.